Danu-12/Meta-AD-Performance-Dashboard/README.md

 ## Project Overview

-This project analyzes over 80,000 Meta advertising performance records to evaluate the effectiveness of paid campaigns across key marketing funnel stages—engagement, clicks, and conversions.
-The analysis focuses on three **North Star metrics: Engagement Rate, Click-Through Rate (CTR), and Conversion Rate**, supported by additional metrics such as impressions, clicks, likes, shares, comments, and purchases.
+This project analyzes more than 8**0,000 Facebook and Instagram advertising records** to understand which advertising campaigns perform well and which do not.
+It tracks how people move from seeing an advertisement, to interacting with it, and finally to completing valuable actions such as making a purchase or signing up.

-To uncover deeper insights, campaign performance is analyzed across multiple dimensions including:
+To understand why some campaigns perform better than others, the dashboard compares campaign performance across different factors (Dimensions), including:

-  * **User demographics (Age, Gender)**
+   * Age group
-  * **Ad formats**
+   * Gender
+   * Ad format (Image, Video, Story, and Carousel)
-  * **Time of day**
+   * Time of day

-By combining these metrics and dimensions into a structured performance view, the dashboard enables marketing teams to:
-  * Identify high-performing audience segments
+The dashboard brings all of this information together in one place, helping marketing teams:

+   * Identify the audiences that respond best to advertisements
    * Compare campaign performance
-  * Detect underperforming ads
+   * Find campaigns that are not performing well
-  * Make data-driven decisions to optimize ad spend and improve campaign effectiveness
+   * Make better decisions about where to spend their advertising budget

-**This dashboard helps marketing teams answer questions such as:**
+It helps answer questions such as:

-  * Which campaigns generate the highest CTR and conversions?
+* Which campaigns generate the most clicks and purchases?
-  * Which audience demographics engage the most with ads?
+* Which audience groups interact with advertisements the most?
-  * Which ad formats drive better engagement and purchases?
+* Which ad formats perform best?
-  * What time of day delivers the best campaign performance?
+* What time of day delivers the strongest results?

 ---
 ##  Data Structure